GiulioRossetti/ndlib/docs/installing.rst

 ^^^^^^^^
 NetworkX
 ^^^^^^^^
-Provides the graph representation used by the diffusion models implemented in NDlib.
+Provides the graph representation used by the diffusion models implemented in ``NDlib``.

 Download: http://networkx.github.io/download.html